 - Bodybuilder's belly

-Who is Dave Palumbo
+Who Is Dave Palumbo?

+In such a case, what was happening?
 Dave became an online punchline when photos of him standing on stage went viral.
 We are well aware of the petty nature of the online bodybuilding subculture.
 In addition, the image quickly gained widespread attention.

+Dave's stomach seems distended and enlarged by double the size.
+He seemed to suffer from mild muscular atrophy, and his muscles were pale and weak.
 He seemed to be done, and that's because he was.
 Soon after, he was compelled to leave the spotlight and pursue other interests because of the drastic drop in his rankings.

 Later more athletes were found to be suffering from a bubble gut which was later famous under Palumboism.